QuesoDad/WordBot/Readme.md

 14. From Docker, run ./train_char.sh or ./train_word.sh

-These will check if the GloVe pre-trained files have been downloaded already.
+These will check if the GloVe pre-trained vector file have been downloaded already.
 If not, it downloads them into the /dockerdata folder /glove

 * Identify the best word and character level models and move to `/cv/`, replacing the existing files corresponding to the appropriate model type